-You never know if the worse could happen while you’re abroad and often your insurance plan at home will not cover medical emergencies abroad.
+You never know if the worst could happen while you’re abroad, and your insurance plan at home often will not cover medical emergencies abroad.
 Having the peace of mind that we have a good backup plan helps us sleep at night.

 What Not to Wear in Ireland?

-Although Irish is rapidly changing to be one of the most progressive countries in the world it still has its Catholic roots.
-Irish Catholicism is still very much abundant in the country and people generally dress conservatively, we’d suggest doing the same.
+Although Ireland is rapidly changing to be one of the most progressive countries in the world, it still has its Catholic roots, Irish Catholicism is still very much abundant in the country, and people generally dress conservatively outside the large cities.

-We touched on this earlier, but it should be noted that athletic clothes are meant for the gym or being active.
-Walking around in a pair of athletic shorts, tank top, or running shoes is frowned upon by most Irish.
-Don’t get me wrong you can wear what you want when it’s hot out, but you’ll be instantly pegged for being a tourist.
+We touched on this earlier, but athletic clothes are meant for the gym or being active.
+Walking around in a pair of athletic shorts, tank tops, or running shoes is will make you stand out, unless you are coming or going to the gym.
+Don’t get me wrong, you can wear what you want when it’s hot out, but it’s an easy target for a tourist.

-For the most part, you’ll find shorts on very few Irish, as in almost none.
-That being said attitudes are changing and with global warming I’m sure they’ll warm up to the idea, pun intended.
+For the most part, you’ll find shorts on very few Irish, as in almost none, and they aren’t usually necessary.
+That being said, attitudes are changing, and with global warming, I’m sure they’ll warm up to the idea, pun intended.

 White Athletic Socks

-Europeans do not wear white socks.
-Try to wear patterns, black socks, or to match your socks to your pants.
+Europeans do not typically wear tall white socks that show.
+Try to wear patterns and black socks, or match your socks to your pants.

 When is the Best Time to Visit Ireland?

-In my opinion, the best times to visit Ireland are April, May, and September – but it all depends on what you want!
-June-August is high season, but it is also summer in Ireland and the cities are buzzing with locals and tourists alike.
+I think the best times to visit Ireland are April, May, and September – but it all depends on what you want!
+June-August is the high season, but it is also summer in Ireland, and the cities are buzzing with locals and tourists alike.
 It’s also the best chance for sunny weather in Ireland.

-However, my personal favorite time to travel Ireland is during the fall months.
-It’s during September when you get the last of summer and beautiful products in season the cherry on top is that tourism is slowing down.
+However, my favorite time to travel to Ireland is during the fall months.
+It’s during September when you get the last of summer and beautiful products in the season.
+The cherry on top is that tourism is slowing down.

 How much does a pint cost?

-We do however recommend visiting the Guinness Store House.
-At €17 a ticket it may be the most expensive Guinness you’ll ever pay for, but the whole experience and tour is well worth it when you are visiting Dublin.
+We do, however, recommend visiting the Guinness Store House.
+At €17 a ticket it may be the most expensive Guinness you’ll ever pay for, but the whole experience and tour is well worth it when visiting Dublin.
 You can pick up priority access tickets here and skip the line!

 Chase your family ancestry!

-I think we were asked at least 10 times what we made us plan a trip to Ireland.
+We were asked at least ten times what made us plan a trip to Ireland.
 Were we chasing our ancestry?
 Did we have relatives in Ireland?
 Do we have Irish blood?
-Truth is we just came for the beautiful countryside, history, and friendly locals.
-(And I really love PS I Love You).
+We just came for the beautiful countryside, history, and friendly locals.
+(And I love PS I Love You).

-So, we always had to tell our new friends that we weren’t Irish and neither of us had Irish ancestors – at least not that we knew of.
-The reason we were asked so much is that there are a lotof tourists in Ireland – specifically a lot of American tourists like us who are tracking down their ancestors.
+So, we always had to tell our new friends that we weren’t Irish and neither of us had Irish ancestors – at least not that we knew.
+We were asked so much because many tourists in Ireland – precisely many American tourists like us- are tracking down their ancestors.

 Between 1820 and 1930, 4.5 million Irish immigrated to America.
-At one point they made up over 1/3 of the immigrants in the country.
-So, that means there are a lot of Irish Americans floating around today and many of them want to go chase their heritage!
+At one point, they made up over 1/3 of the immigrants in the country.
+So, that means many Irish Americans are floating around today, and many want to chase their heritage!

 You don’t NEED a car

-I’ve traveled to Ireland twice now.
-The first time I was backpacking Europeand took public buses everywhere.
-The bus and train system in Ireland is efficient, affordable, and reliable, with most of the transport options featuring free WiFi.
+I’ve traveled to Ireland three times now.
+The first time I was backpacking Europe and took public buses everywhere.
+Ireland’s bus and train system is efficient, affordable, and reliable, with most transport options featuring free WiFi.
 On our most recent trip, we rented a car to get around the island, which is also affordable and reliable.

-Having a car is always the easier and more convenient option, but if you are just one person the cost of the rental and fuel may break your budget.
-I would suggest checking Ireland’s bus timetablesto make sure you can get where you want to go with public transport.
-If you are a group of two or more consider renting a car.
+Having a car is always the more comfortable and convenient option, but if you are just one person, the cost of the rental and fuel may break your budget.
+I would suggest checking Ireland’s bus timetables to make sure you can get where you want to go by public transport.
+Consider renting a car if you are a group of two or more.

-Just note that in both Ireland and Northern Ireland drivers drive on the left side of the road and you should know how to drive a manual car as automatics are expensive.
+Just note that drivers drive on the left side of the road in Ireland and Northern Ireland, and you should know how to drive a manual car as automatics are expensive.

-Speed limits are posted in kilometers per hour in Ireland and miles per hour in Northern Ireland – confusing.
-We were able to get a car from Dublin airport for two weeks for €150 and we paid €1.20/liter for fuel.
-You can drive the car in and out of Northern Ireland as much as you like without border checks.
+Speed limits are in kilometers per hour in Ireland and miles per hour in Northern Ireland – confusing.
+We got a car from Dublin airport for two weeks for €150 and paid €1.20/liter for fuel.
+You can drive the vehicle in and out of Northern Ireland as much as you like without border checks.

 Protect Your Valuables

-Ireland is incredibly safe, and we’ve never had even hint of insecurity in all our time while traveling around Ireland.
-That being said Dublin is an incredibly popular tourist hub in Europe and those hubs often attract pickpockets.
-These thieves like to operate in busy environments and crowds so they have an excuse to be in close contact.
+Ireland is incredibly safe, and we’ve never had even a hint of insecurity in all our time while traveling around Ireland.
+Dublin is a trendy tourist hub in Europe, and those hubs often attract pickpockets.
+These thieves like to operate in busy environments and crowds, so they have an excuse to be in close contact.

-In order to protect your valuables, we recommend wearing clothes that help protect your items.
-When walking around cities it’s a habit of mine to wear jeans with the wallet in my front pocket.
-This makes it incredibly difficult for a pickpocket to even attempt.
-Then when wearing a jacket I aways store my phone and valuables in the inner breast pocket, ideally one with a zipper.
+To protect your valuables, we recommend wearing clothes that help protect your items.
+When walking around cities, it’s a habit of mine to wear jeans with a wallet in my front pocket.
+It makes it incredibly difficult for a pickpocket to attempt.
+Then when wearing a jacket, I always store my phone and valuables in the inner breast pocket, ideally one with a zipper.

 What To Wear in Ireland Summary

-It’s best not to forget things like medications, toiletries, and any other personal items that you yourself might need when you travel.
+It’s best not to forget things like medications, toiletries, and other personal items you might need when traveling.
+However, pharmacies are readily available in every Irish city and town.
 However, this is a general Ireland packing list for all to go off of.

 Enjoy your trip!
 Sláinte!